SotSF/conjurer/README.md

 Downloads all of the experience and audio files from s3 into the folder `public/cloud-assets`.
 Conjurer can then read from these files when in "local asset mode", useful for situations when internet is not available.
 See section below for more details.

+#### `ANALYZE=true yarn build`

+Use webpack analyzer to analyze the bundle.
+Will launch three tabs in your browser with bundle size details.

 ### Setting up Conjurer Playground to run via Controller

 1. Find your local IP address, and set `CONTROLLER_SERVER_WEBSOCKET_HOST` (`websocketHost.ts`) to that address.